borgbackup/borg/docs/internals/security.rst

 access to the borg key) could change the type of the object or move content to a different object ID.

-This effectively 'anchors' the manifest (and also other metadata, like archives) to the key, which is controlled by the client, thereby anchoring the entire DAG, making it impossible for an attacker to add, remove or modify any part of the DAG without Borg being able to detect the tampering.
+This effectively 'anchors' each archive to the key, which is controlled by the client, thereby anchoring the DAG starting from the archives list entry, making it impossible for an attacker to add or modify any part of the DAG without Borg being able to detect the tampering.

+Please note that removing an archive by removing an entry from archives/* is possible and is done by ``borg delete`` and ``borg prune`` within their normal operation.
+An attacker could also remove some entries there, but, due to encryption, would not know what exactly they are removing.
+An attacker with repository access could also remove other parts of the repository or the whole repository, so there is not much point in protecting against archive removal.

+The borg 1.x way of having the archives list within the manifest chunk was problematic as it required a read-modify-write operation on the manifest, requiring a lock on the repository.
+We want to try less locking and more parallelism in future.

 Passphrase notes
 ----------------